-Design, build and program a training coach in order to improve the process of mastering something.
+Design, build, and program a training coach to improve the process of mastering something.

 2. Engage (10 Min.)